 As we know from the original 4 physicians, maintaining the status quo will allow Dr. C achieve her FI goal of $4 million after about 28 years, most likely approaching age 60.

 Taking the June to July sabbatical makes her $214,000 less wealthy at the 13-year mark (shortly after completing the sabbatical), and $283,000 less wealthy at the 20-year mark.
 Her FI target of $4 million is achieved a few months shy of a 29-year career.
 In other words, the 12 months off delayed her potential to retire with the same nest egg by about 20 months.

 For the sake of this comparison, I’m assuming her year off in her early twenties was a break-even year.
 No savings, no debt, just a year of coasting, most likely with at least a part-time job.
-Therefore, FI is delayed by exactly a year, and she will always be one year behind where she would have been if she had not taken a extra year before starting down the path towards being a physician.
+Therefore, FI is delayed by exactly one year, and she will always be one year behind where she would have been if she had not hit the brakes for a year before starting down the path towards becoming a physician.

 In essence, future Dr. C borrowed one year from retirement and used it early in life.
 During deferral, she has youth and health on her side, but very little money.
 Foregoing deferral, she will be able to retire a year earlier, but won’t have youth, and may not have the health she enjoyed in her twenties.
 She will have plenty of money, though!